microsoft/mixed-reality-extension-unity/CONTRIBUTING.md

 ## Implement features in the MRE SDK and the Unity DLL
+Wonderful!
 New features often require both a SDK side and Unity side set of changes.
-We usually implement both sides simultaneously, and add a functional test to verify the functionality.
+We usually implement both sides simultaneously, and add at least one functional test to verify the functionality.
+We highly recommend reaching out to the MRE team on slack to discuss any architecture before implementing, as we are always stronger together.

+## Write your own MRE Client library for another 3D engine
+Great idea.
+That's quite a bit more work than dropping a DLL into a Unity3D project, but it is definitely doable!
+Please reach out to the MRE maintainers, so we can make sure your client library keeps up to date with future Unity client changes.

 ## Give Feedback